 The Qijie Bei (Tablet of Seven Elements), so called because it symbolizes the Sun, Moon, Metal, Wood, Water, Earth and Fire, carries an inscription composed by the Empress Wu Zetian that describes the achievements of her late husband.
 The calligraphy is that of Emperor Zhongzong whom the Empress deposed but later returned to the throne following her own eventual retirement from office.
 An unusual feature is the Blank Tablet that has carved dragons and oysters upon it but no inscription, there is nothing like this at any other royal tomb site.
 It is thought that this tablet was erected upon the orders of the Empress and that it would eventually bear a description of her achievements, to be recorded by some future generation.
 Maybe she thought that in this way only her good deeds would be remembered and recorded for posterity!

-Take subway line 1 to Hancheng Road Station, and then take a long distance bus from Xian West Bus Station to Qian County.
-After arrival, local mini buses will take you to Qianling Mausoleum.
+2. Take a long distance bus from Xian West Bus Station to Qian County.
+After arrival, local bus 2 will take you to Qianling Mausoleum.